-The Graphics 3000 was released less than a year after the 6600 GT, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The Graphics 3000 was released over three years more recently than the 6600 GT, and so the Graphics 3000 is likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the 6600 GT when running the latest games.

 The 6600 GT has 256 MB video memory, but the Graphics 3000 does not have an entry, so the two GPUs cannot be reliably compared in this area.